smorad/um_cisc_7026/lecture_10_generative_models.typ

 + Use a finite dataset distribution $P_bold(X)(bold(x))$ #pause
 + To approximate the true data distribution $p_* (bold(x))$ #pause
 + By learning a *continuous* distribution $p(bold(x); bold(theta))$ #pause
-+ That maximizes some approximation of log likelihood objective #pause
++ That minimizes some approximation of negative log likelihood #pause

 #side-by-side[
   Generative model